Understanding the Difference Between Subtitles and Closed Captions

 • When we have a hard time with accents.
 Example: Foreign or unfamiliar accents that may be too fast or heavy.

 • When the audio is too difficult to catch.
-(Example: environment is too noisy, speakers too far apart, etc.).
+(Example: the environment is too noisy, speakers too far apart, etc.).

 • For the hearing impaired.